-Woody: Once you said they had a suspicion they knew what they were hiring.
+Woody: Once you said they had a suspicion they knew what\ they were hiring.
 As you say know, it was a Bauhaus tradition school.

-Dan: Part of what was going on there was that they . . . remember that one of the things that the Bauhaus trip did was to kind of apply industrial technology--and the one very superficial part of it was to apply industrial technology, especially in their foundation program, a kind of break with traditional art stuff along with the social Communist socialist kind of ideas of designing stuff for the people and all of that.
-M I think the people running thex what was now the descendent of the Chicago Bauhaus, which was at Circle, a kind of second generation Bauhaus was at Circle.
-They and the ideea that some-of- similar kind of games could be made by transfering to electronic technology, computers or cybernetic technology.
+Dan: Part of what was going on there was that they . . . ramember that one of the things that the Bauhaus trip did was to kind of apply industrial technology-and the one very superficial part of it was to apply industrial technology, especially in their foundation program, a kind of break with traditional art stuff along with the social Communist socialist kind of ideas of designing stuff for the people and all of that.
+W I think the people running them what was now the descendent of the of games could be made by transfering to electronic technology, computers or cybernetic technology.
 Anthey expected me to integrate that kind of stuff into their existing core program.
 I tried but was not successful.
 So I just kind of started out cutting out my ow n turf.
-In the fall of 69 when the Cambodiam crisis, I Hadn't met video yet, but I worked computer stuff and photography, wnvironmental stuff . . .
+In the fall of 69 when the Cambodian crisis, I madn't met video yet, but I worked computer stuff and photography, environmental stuff . . .